 In addition, antisense inhibition with small interfering RNA (siRNA) and Local Drug EluteR (LODER) is under evaluation as a potential way of targeting KRAS G12D. siG12D-LODER inhibitors are delivered endoscopically at the time of biopsy.
 Although the drugs have a slow release time of 8 to 12 weeks, the delivery device protects the small interfering RNA from degradation, said O’Reilly.

-Following preclinical demonstration of efficacy, siG12D-LODER was tested in a phase 1 trial of 15 patients wherein 2 PRs and 10 cases of SD were reported.3
+Following preclinical demonstration of efficacy, siG12D-LODER was tested in a phase 1/2a trial (NCT01188785) in combination with chemotherapy as first-line treatment for patients with inoperable locally advanced pancreatic cancer.
+Among 15 patients who received the therapy, 2 PRs and 10 cases of SD were reported.3

 “We saw a number of partial responses and stable disease, and encouraging safety and survival signals, suggesting that this is worthy of further development,” said O’Reilly.